MLXIO

 General-purpose scale did not guarantee enterprise accuracy

-The procurement mistake is assuming that broad competence transfers cleanly into narrow production work.
+The procurement mistake is blind trust in AI coding: assuming that broad competence transfers cleanly into narrow production work.
 Sometimes it does.
 Dharma’s evidence shows that sometimes it does not.

 The benchmark covered Brazilian Portuguese OCR across printed documents, handwritten text, legal records, and administrative records.
 That matters because OCR in this setting is not a parlor trick.
 The model has to extract structured text under the conditions the task actually presents.